Paris Paralympics: A Look at India’s Performance

-Indian para-athlete has created history by winning 29 medals in the Paralympics, which is much more than his previous performance in Tokyo.
-India won 10 more medals in Paris than in the Tokyo Para-Olympics.
-Sumit Antil and Navdeep Singh won gold medals in the javelin throw, Due to which India’s performance remained strong in a sport traditionally dominated by Europeans.
-India’s Paralympic contingent completed its most successful campaign so far at the Paris 2024 Games, winning 29 medals – seven gold, nine silver and 13 bronze.
+Indian para-athlete has created history by winning 29 medals in the Paris Paralympics.
+Which is much more than his previous performance in Tokyo.
+India won 10 more medals in Paris Paralympics than in the Tokyo Para-Olympics.
+Sumit Antil and Navdeep Singh won gold medals in the javelin throw.
+Due to this India’s performance remained strong in a sport traditionally dominated by Europeans.
+India’s Paralympic contingent completed its most successful campaign so far at the Paris 2024 Games.
+India won 29 medals – 7 gold, 9 silver and 13 bronze.

 Read This: Paris Olympics | 6 Medals, 0 Gold | India’s Performance Not All Gloom